lukmuk/eds-simulation-scripts-DTSA/README.md

 * Check effect of different **primary beam energies** and **doses**
 * Check effect of a **detector window** on low-energy x-ray absorption

-The source code for [DTSA-II](https://github.com/usnistgov/DTSA-II) and the [EPQ Library](https://github.com/usnistgov/EPQ/tree/master/src/gov/nist/microanalysis) are available through GitHub.
+The source codes for [DTSA-II](https://github.com/usnistgov/DTSA-II) and the [EPQ Library](https://github.com/usnistgov/EPQ/tree/master/src/gov/nist/microanalysis) are available through GitHub.

 ## Example